brikis98/yevgeniy-brikman-homepage/_posts/2023-01-25-slow-horses.md

 ## The not so good

 - The opening and closing chapters are probably the weakest in the book.
-They use a different writing style than the rest of the book, and I found this style confusing and off putting.
+They use a different writing style than the rest of the book, and I found this style confusing and off-putting.

 ## Rating